We're working with partners to develop the walking version of the beautiful game for everyone.

-If you would like to find out more about becoming a Volunteer Walk Leader, go to Find a Health Walk and contact the Scheme Coordinator in your area.
+If you would like to find out more about becoming a Volunteer Walk Leader, go to Find a Health Walk and contact the Project Coordinator in your area.

 Macmillan Walk Leaders